cbrtekstraktor/cbrTekStraktor/README.md

 Apache Tesseract is used to perform Optical Character Recognition on the extracted text.

+Google Tensorflow is used to post-process the text balloon detection.

 A subsequent version of the application will
 •	integrate with translation software in order to provide automated translation of comic book texts.
 •	Provide a mechanism to automatically re-inject translated text into the text balloons